cdavieira/dapp-lottery/README.md

 Each lottery can only be closed by its own creator.

-Once closed, a lucky bastard will be chosen (among the participants for that lottery) and will take the prize
+Once closed, one of the participants for that lottery will be chosen and will take the prize (in ETH)

 The randomness is ensured by Chainlink!

 ## how to run locally
 For linux: